Nation of Islam: Domestic and international affiliations

-Like Garvey's UNIA before them, the Nation built links with white nationalist and other far-right white groups on the basis of their shared belief in racial separatism.
-Malcolm X revealed that the Nation had held meetings with representatives of the Ku Klux Klan (KKK) and the American Nazi Party (ANP).
-The ANP's leader George Lincoln Rockwell attended an NOI rally in Washington, D.C. in 1961 and then spoke at the Nation's St Savior's Day rally in Chicago in 1962.
-Links with the white far-right continued under Farrakhan's Nation, with Tom Metzger of the White Aryan Resistance donating money to the Nation in 1985 and expressing approval of its separatist aims.
-During the 1980s, the Nation also had a supportive relationship with the British National Front as the latter's Strasserite leadership were endorsing a united front against multi-racial society.
-By the 1990s, the Nation collaborated with members of the far-right LaRouche movement as part of their shared opposition to the US-led Gulf War.
+Like Garvey's UNIA, the Nation built links with white nationalist and other far-right white groups because of their shared belief in racial separatism.
+Malcolm X revealed that the Nation had met with Ku Klux Klan (KKK) and American Nazi Party (ANP) representatives; the ANP's leader George Lincoln Rockwell spoke at the Nation's 1962 Savior's Day rally in Chicago.
+Links with the white far-right continued under Farrakhan, with Tom Metzger of the White Aryan Resistance donating money to the Nation in 1985, and links also being established with the British National Front during the 1980s.
+By the 1990s, the Nation collaborated with the far-right LaRouche movement as part of their shared opposition to the US-led Gulf War.
 These links have not prevented some white far-right opposition to the NOI; in 1993 the Fourth Reich Skinheads were revealed to have plotted to kill Farrakhan.

 Demographics

-In their testimonies of "What Islam Has Done For Me," most believers offered personal narratives about what life was like before conversion to [the Nation of] Islam, how they came to convert, and what happened to them as a result.
+In their testimonies of "What Islam Has Done for Me," most believers offered personal narratives about what life was like before conversion to Islam, how they came to convert, and what happened to them as a result.
 These moving tales often included the stories of how ex-convicts, drug addicts, and sexually promiscuous men and women came to find pride, self-esteem, dignity, good health, a sense of peace and security, a happy marriage, and gainful employment as a result of their conversion.